DataDog/documentation/content/en/sensitive_data_scanner/investigate_sensitive_data_issues.md

     b.
 Click on a service to see more information about the service in the **Service Catalog**.
     c.
 Click on a host to see more information about the host in the Infrastructure List page.

+If you want to modify the Scanning Rule that was used to detect the sensitive data issue, click **Modify Rule** at the top of the panel.

+Additionally, you can also:
-If you want to use [Case Management][2] to track, triage, and investigate the issue, click **Create Case** at the top of the panel.
+- Use [Case Management][2] to track, triage, and investigate the issue, click **Create Case** at the top of the panel.
 Associated cases are surfaced in the Summary page.

-If you want to use [Incident Management][3] to create an incident, you can add the issue to an existing incident or declare a new incident.
+- Use [Incident Management][3] to create an incident, you can add the issue to an existing incident or declare a new incident.
 Click the **Declare Incident** dropdown menu to add the issue to an existing incident.
 Click **Declare Incident** to declare a new incident.

-If you want to modify the Scanning Rule that was used to detect the sensitive data issue, click **Modify Rule** at the top of the panel.

-If you want to use [Audit Trail][4] to see who may have accessed this sensitive data within Datadog, **View in Audit Trail** in the **Users who accessed these events** section.
+- Use [Audit Trail][4] to see who may have accessed this sensitive data within Datadog, **View in Audit Trail** in the **Users who accessed these events** section.

 ## Further Reading